How to sail with us

 - Warm hat and gloves

-- Waterproof footwear (wellies are fine)
+- Waterproof footwear (wellies are fine if soles are non-slip)

 - Trainers or deck shoes with non-slip soles